vitalif/vitastor/README.md

 The most important thing for fast storage is latency, not parallel iops.

-Best possible latency is achieved with one thread and queue depth of 1 which basically means "client load as low as possible".
+The best possible latency is achieved with one thread and queue depth of 1 which basically means "client load as low as possible".
 In this case IOPS = 1/latency, and this number doesn't scale with number of servers, drives, server processes or threads and so on.
 Single-threaded IOPS and latency numbers only depend on *how fast a single daemon is*.